 what is cupping?

-Cupping is an alternative treatment method in which, through the use of glass, plastic, wooden or metal spheres, a vacuum is created on the client’s skin.
-Standing still cups have been used for centuries to release blockages in the body.
+Cupping is an alternative treatment method in which, through the use of glass, plastic, wooden or metal spheres, a vacuum is created on the client's skin.
+Letting the cups stand still has been used for centuries to release blockages in the body.

 The history of cupping

-Cupping was used over 3,000 years ago to remove harmful substances from the body and stimulate circulation.
-The technique goes back to the time of Hypocrates, Celsus and Galen, among others.
+Cupping was used over 3,000 years ago to remove harmful substances from the body and stimulate blood circulation.
+The technique dates back to the times of Hypocrates, Celsus and Galen, among others.
 The form of cupping used here at the time is also called Hijama (or wet cupping).
-Today, dry-cupping is the most commonly used cupping method.
+Nowadays, dry-cupping is the most commonly used cupping method.

 Different forms of cupping